groupvine/gv-doc/3-send/4-sendSettings.md

 Note

 * A public Email Feed will allow Visitors to view emails that have not been specifically made private.
-If a public email has Email Widgets, Visitors will be able to view the email and its Email Widget summary images only.
+If a public email has Email Widgets, Visitors will be able to view the email and only its Email Widget summary images.

 </span> <!-- sub g4s -->